n8sthegr8est/QMSP/OriginalLinuxCode/README.txt

 Bug Notice - Code does not properly establish connection at present.
 Will be fixed in the future.

+Additionally, code was written for Linux OS and assumes GCC is the compiler.
+May not work properly on other OS or compilers.

 In order to run the program, simply type make.
 You can then run ./QUICchat to try running the program.
 If you get an error on the first attempt, enter the command "export LD_LIBRARY_PATH=./msquiclib/lib" and try again.